Band Country Survey for Southern Africa

 • Current: Include only current DXCC entities.
 Deleted entities do not count.

 • Worked: If you've worked it, you include it.
 No QSL is required.
 Confirmed totals are recognised by DXCC lists elsewhere on this Web site.
 If you really, really thought you'd worked it but you subsequently discovered that you were not in the log, the decision is up to you.
-To my mind, if you hadn't ordered a QSL you would still think that you'd worked it, so it should probably count to make it directly comparable to other claimed scores.
+To my mind, if you hadn't ordered a QSL you would still be under the impression that you'd worked it, so it should probably continue to count to make it directly comparable to other claimed scores.

 Past Records